 Seriously!
 Before you make any decision that involves managing money, consider if it is what’s right for you.
 Bridget has a great post on How To Share Finances With Your Partner.
 But for now, I’m focusing on a shared plan to save money for something for both of you.

 A great option for saving with someone else is a KOHO Joint Account.
 These accounts are built to make saving easier to navigate.
 You can even witness real-time updates of account activity!

 A shorter-term goal that my partner and I have been saving up for is a weekend getaway!
 Having a comfy bed and jacuzzi tub to look forward to is definitely worth the wait.
 Here are some other fun ideas for you and your partner to save for:

 - Concert tickets

 - Dinner at a fancy restaurant (and maybe a bottle of wine!)

 Romance Shouldn’t Be Hopeless

 And if you take anything from this article, I hope it’s this.
-Despite the times I get disheartened, remembering my girlfriend and I are a team in all that we do always gives me hope.
+Despite the times I get disheartened, remembering my partner and I are a team in all that we do always gives me hope.
 No matter how dismal your bank account might look, it can and will get better.
 As long as you put the work in!